Register a Boat in Tennessee

-TENNESSEE BOATING LAWS AND REGULATIONS
+TENNESSEE BOATING REGISTRATION AND LICENSING

 All boat operators need to know the safe boating basics and must abide by the boating rules of the road set forth by the state.
 Boaters can learn more about safe boating basics, filing a float plan, what to do during times of inclement weather, environmental considerations and personal floatation devices by taking a boating education or safe boating class.